 - See also: poplog, swi-prolog, visual-prolog, mercury, oz, erlang, datalog, unicode, lambda-prolog, html, xml, rdf, owl, actionscript, lisp, planner, agentspeak

-- I have 111 facts about Prolog. what would you like to know? email me and let me know how I can help.
+- Have a question about Prolog not answered here?
+Email me and let me know how I can help.

 Example code from the Hello World Collection:

 % Hello World in Prolog hello :- display('Hello World!') , nl .